Derek Kan

-Derek Tai-Ching Kan (甘達慶; born August 15, 1978) is an American business executive and government official who has served as a Governor of the United States Postal Service since 2022.
-He served as deputy director of the Office of Management and Budget between July to December 2020.
-Kan also served as the under secretary of transportation for policy from 2017 to 2019.
+Derek Tai-Ching Kan (甘達慶; born August 15, 1978) is an American businessman and government official who has served as a governor of the United States Postal Service since 2022.
+He served as deputy director of the Office of Management and Budget in 2020.
+Kan served as the under secretary of transportation for policy from 2017 to 2019.
+He was confirmed by the Senate four times.

+In the private sector, he has worked for various tech startups, Bain & Co., Elliott Management, Lyft, Oaktree Capital Management, and Toll Brothers.

+He is an alumnus of the University of Southern California, the London School of Economics, and Stanford University.